-The budding entrepreneurial community in Africa and its breed of Entrepreneurs were one of the focus areas of the 17thAnnual Africa Business Conference organised by the Harvard Business School in Boston.
+The budding entrepreneurial community in Africa and its breed of Entrepreneurs were one of the focus areas of the 17thAnnual Africa Business Conference organized by the Harvard Business School in Boston.
 The Entrepreneurship Panel titled ‘How I started my business(es)’ was an avenue to shed more light to people, particularly in the diaspora, on how to successfully make an impact with their businesses by creating the right ideas, localising, scaling and growing a business with a mission in Africa.
-The quality of the panelists as well as their experiences starting and running their respective businesses gave the Panel the much needed boost to such an invaluable topic.
+The quality of the panelists, as well as their experiences starting and running their respective businesses, gave the Panel the much-needed boost to such an invaluable topic.

 The Panel included individuals from a variety of cultures and experiences and were made up of Njeri Rionge, a Kenyan serial entrepreneur who founded Wananchi Online and Ignite; Patrick Ngowi, a Tanzanian social entrepreneur and Founder, Helvetic Group; Tunde Kehinde, Nigerian Co-Founder and Managing Director, Africa Courier Express (ACE); Brooks Washington, a Kenyan, Founder and Managing Partner, Roha Ventures; and Elo Umeh, Nigerian, Founder and Chief Executive Officer, Terragon Group.

 All the Panelists provided interesting insights from their experiences and how their businesses have grown over time within the continent.
 They are living proofs that indeed the African business soil is rich for businesses to succeed if the navigators have the right vision and towing the right path.
 Of all the stories, one that stood out was the story of Terragon Group – a Nigerian-based digital media company founded just 5 years ago which has expanded to have three independent businesses within it, which offer vertical and horizontal innovations to one another.